ktock/buildg/README.md

 buildg debug /path/to/build/context
 ```

-To use your own image for debugging steps:
+To bring your own image for debugging steps:

 ```
 buildg debug --image=debugging-tools /path/to/build/context